EshwarAnad/fosdem21-web-performance-cfp/README.md

 # FOSDEM 2021 Call for Participation: Web Performance

 [FOSDEM](https://fosdem.org/2021/) is a Free Software event that offers free software communities a place to meet, share ideas and collaborate.
-Tis year the event will not take place in a physical location but online.
+This year the event will not take place in a physical location but online.

 * The reference time will be Brussels local lime (CET).
 * Talks will be pre-recorded in advance, and streamed during the event.